brunod-e/brunod-e/README.md

-## *Yo!
-Did you said yes to code today?* :fire:
+## *It’s not a bug — it’s an undocumented feature.* :fire:

 Hi I'm [Bruno](https://www.linkedin.com/in/brunodelias/), a 🎓 student of Information Systems at UFSC and a passionate :notebook: FrontEnd Developer from Brazil.
-Beside's programming and studying, I enjoy playing games and learning new things.

 **Talking about me:**